life-itself/tao/governance/v1/README.md

 # Management

-The intention of the management team is to act on the vision and mission of Life Itself and to be remunerated for their work.
+The intention of the management team is to act on the vision and mission of AET and to be remunerated for their work.

 <table>